cmzuo11/stMVC/README.md

 * beta_pa: defines the penalty for the knowledge transfer from robust representations to view-specific representations.
 The default value is 8.

 * knn: defines the K-nearest similarity spots for each spot to construct HSG or SLG.
 The default value is 7 where the K-nearest spots for a spot include itself.

+* latent_T1 and latent_T2 define the dimension of two layers of GAT for SGATE model.
+Here, the default value of the DLPFC and IDC datasets is 25 and 10, 32 and 16, respectively.

 * fusion_type: definies the multi-view graph fusion types.
 The default value is Attention, you can use Mean to perform stMVC-M